13 Most Asked Questions About Uber as a Successful On-Demand Business Model

 • Uber for Logistics

-Which are the failed aggregator start-ups who tried to copy Uber and failed?
-Why?
+Q.10 Which failed aggregator start-ups tried to copy Uber and failed and why?

 Homejoy